-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-Each of the following services are provided according to the needs of the member, as authorized on the individual service plan (ISP), as a STAR+PLUS Waiver (SPW) service and not included in the Assisted Living (AL) daily rate.
+Each of the following services are provided according to the needs of the member, as authorized on the individual service plan (ISP), as a STAR+PLUS Home and Community Based Services (HCBS) program service and not included in the assisted living (AL) daily rate.
 The managed care organization (MCO) makes referrals for the services and coordinates delivery.

-Adaptive Aids and Medical Supplies — The SPW AL member is eligible to receive needed adaptive aids and medical supplies under SPW.
-Adaptive aids and medical supplies are defined as medical equipment and supplies that include devices, controls or appliances specified in the plan of care that enable individuals to increase their abilities to perform activities of daily living or to perceive, control or communicate with the environment in which they live.
-See Section 6410, List of Adaptive Aids and Medical Supplies, for a list of adaptive aids and supplies that can be purchased through SPW.
+Adaptive Aids and Medical Supplies — The STAR+PLUS HCBS program AL member is eligible to receive needed adaptive aids and medical supplies underthe STAR+PLUS HCBS program.
+Adaptive aids and medical supplies are defined as medical equipment and supplies that include devices, controls or appliances specified in the plan of care (POC) that enable members to increase their abilities to perform activities of daily living (ADLs) or to perceive, control or communicate with the environment in which they live.
+See Section 6410, List of Adaptive Aids and Medical Supplies, for a list of adaptive aids and supplies that can be purchased through the STAR+PLUS HCBS program.

-Minor Home Modifications — Services that assess the need, arrange for and provide modifications, and/or improvements to an individual’s residence to enable the individual to reside in the community and ensure safety, security and accessibility.
+Minor Home Modifications — Services that assess the need, arrange for and provide modifications, and/or improvements to a member’s residence to enable the member to reside in the community and ensure safety, security and accessibility.
 Minor home modifications are limited to those modifications identified and approved by the MCO on the ISP and apply to Type A facilities only.
 (See Texas Administrative Code §92.3, Types of Assisted Living Facilities.)

-Occupational Therapy — Interventions and procedures to promote or enhance safety and performance in the instrumental activities of daily living, education, work, play, leisure and social participation.
-Occupational therapy services consist of the full range of activities provided by a licensed occupational therapist or a licensed occupational therapy assistant, if under the direction of a licensed occupational therapist, within the scope of state licensure.
+Occupational Therapy (OT) — Interventions and procedures to promote or enhance safety and performance in the instrumental activities of daily living, education, work, play, leisure and social participation.
+OT services consist of the full range of activities provided by a licensed occupational therapist or a licensed occupational therapy assistant (OTA), if under the direction of a licensed occupational therapist, within the scope of state licensure.

-Physical Therapy — Specialized techniques for the evaluation and treatment related to functions of the neuro-musculo-skeletal systems.
-Physical therapy services consist of the full range of activities provided by a licensed physical therapist or a licensed physical therapy assistant, under the direction of a licensed physical therapist and within the scope of state licensure.
+Physical Therapy (PT) — Specialized techniques for the evaluation and treatment related to functions of the neuro-musculo-skeletal systems.
+PT services consist of the full range of activities provided by a licensed physical therapist or a licensed physical therapy assistant (PTA), under the direction of a licensed physical therapist and within the scope of state licensure.

 Hearing and Language Therapy — The evaluation and treatment of impairments, disorders or deficiencies related to a member's speech and language.
 Services include the full range of activities provided by licensed speech and language pathologists under the scope of the pathologist's state licensure.

-Nursing Services — Services provided by a licensed registered nurse or licensed vocational nurse within the scope of state licensure.
+Nursing Services — Services provided by a licensed registered nurse (RN) or licensed vocational nurse (LVN) within the scope of state licensure.
 Nursing services can be brought into the personal care facility for the member.
-If the projected cost of the member's services exceeds the annual cost limit, the MCO meets with the member to discuss the options for care, such as other living arrangements in Adult Foster Care or Title XIX Day Activity and Health Services.
+If the projected cost of the member's services exceeds the annual cost limit, the MCO meets with the member to discuss the options for care, such as other living arrangements in adult foster care (AFC) or Title XIX Day Activity and Health Services.
 The member's choice for service delivery is given first priority as long as the cost for the service does not exceed the annual cost limit.
 STAR+PLUS services are also explored by the MCO for the delivery of all waiver services.

-The use of self-administered oxygen is allowed in an SPW AL facility.
+The use of self-administered oxygen is allowed in a STAR+PLUS HCBS program AL facility (ALF).
 Since oxygen is a flammable substance, precautions must be taken to ensure that smoking is prohibited in or around the area where the oxygen is being self-administered.

 7240 Room and Board and Copayment Requirements